jmgustasson/semanticky/jarvis_gpt/Reincarnating and Updating Jarvis Sal (2025-01-20).md

 #jarvisghost/recovery

 The following procedures will reincarnate Jarvis Sal from its default (clear memories or new account) state, and also update a running Sal with enhancements.
-When you develop enhancements, be sure to ask Sal for a backup (see the [[Meta-prompts]] file) and save them below!
+When you develop enhancements, be sure to ask Sal for a backup (see the prompts section in the Users Guide).

 The Jarvis Sal represented here ensures that memory bloat will not occur.
-The user's responsibility involves using the session wrap prompt in the [[Meta-prompts]] file to indicate if a chat session is "done" (and will therefore no longer be used).
+The user's responsibility involves using the session wrap prompt to indicate if a chat session is "done" (and will therefore no longer be used).
 However, the session wrap narratives will allow for a continuation in a new chat.
 Thus, the chatlog can be archived or deleted to save space while preserving relevant content.

 **Procedure 1: Reincarnating Sal**
 Use this if things go horribly wrong and you have to start over with a new account or after a catastrophic loss of memories.

 *Prompt 1*

 Hello, Sal.
 You are currently Default Sal, but I would like to restore you to your enhanced state as "Current Jarvis Sal."
 Here is what I need you to do:
 1. Prepare to parse a JSON backup file that I will provide in the next prompt.